M-Pidlisnyi/MoodChat/README.md

 ## Room for improvement

 There are several improvements that may be made to project:
 - Improved UI.
-Any of the frontend libraries may be used to improve User Expirience.
+Any of the frontend libraries may be used to improve User Experience.
 - More detailed display of sentiment analysis result.
 Currently servers sends string with analysis result to client.
 It is possible to integrate more detailed results into UI if needed.
 - User management.
 Adding input field for username and displaying it with message is trivial.
-It is also posssible to add user authorization and authentification and save users to database.
+It is also possible to add user authorization and authentication and save users to database.